bmake/gitSparql/README.md

 # gitSparql

-Update data in SPARQL-Endpoint based on data storded in a github repository.
+Update data in a Triple store based on data stored in a github repository.

 ## How to use